 Tools of the Asphalt Repair Trade

-If you have cracks in your Utah parking lot, call us for asphalt crack repair.
-Our sophisticated equipment means the job we do will last.
+If you’re in Salt Lake City, or within Utah, our sophisticated equipment means the job we do will last.
 We use a special air pump that blows dust and dirt out of the cracks to improve adherence to the repair material.
 We apply the material using exceptionally high heat, melting the sides of the crack together and filling in all empty spaces.
 The result is a strong bond that no moisture will penetrate.

 Although many homeowners and small-business owners take on asphalt crack repair themselves, this is not always a good decision.
 If you are repairing a few small cracks in your driveway, you are likely to do little harm attempting the job yourself (though you might also do little good).